Reachability in Restricted Chemical Reaction Networks: Introduction

-\paragraph{Void and Autogenesis Rules.} Our final consideration is the case of systems that utilize a particularly powerful class of rules: \emph{void} rules which do not produce any species types, and \emph{autogenesis} rules which do not consume any species types.
+\para{Void and Autogenesis Rules.} Our final consideration is the case of systems that utilize a particularly powerful class of rules: \emph{void} rules that do not produce any species types, and \emph{autogenesis} rules which do not consume any species types.
+The study of such \emph{deletion-only} (or \emph{creation-only}) systems is a natural restriction of general CRNs that can both create and remove species, and the limitation to only removal could plausibly support simpler molecular implementations.
+Moreover, recent work has explored using such deletion-only systems to implement general Threshold Circuits~\cite{anderson2024computing,Anderson:2024:UCNC}.
 We show that reachability is NP-complete even if system reactions are all void rules or all autogenesis rules of size $(3,0)$ or $(0,3)$, respectively (Theorem~\ref{thm:void3}).
-We then explore the case of $(2,0)$ void rule systems and show that reachability is polynomial-time solvable if the volume of the input configuration is polynomial bounded (Theorem~\ref{thm:void2uni}), \emph{or} if the CRN is \emph{bipartite} (Theorem~\ref{thm:void2bi}).
-For other $(2,0)$ void rule systems, we leave the complexity of reachability as an open problem.
+We then explore the case of $(2,0)$ void rule systems and show that reachability is polynomial-time solvable (Theorem~\ref{thm:void2}).
+We also show a couple of special cases that are straightforward: if the volume of the input configuration is polynomial bounded (Theorem~\ref{thm:void2uni}), \emph{or} if the CRN is \emph{bipartite} (Theorem~\ref{thm:void2bi}).

-\paragraph{Organization.} Due to the numerous definitions, parameters, and subsequent results included, we have attempted to organize the paper based on the three main areas discussed in Table \ref{tab:results} as a coarse guide of the major results.
-There are many smaller results, and we have included the Table of Contents for the initial review to show the entire paper structure in detail.
-We cover the model and restrictions definitions in Section \ref{sec:prelim}.
-The three main result areas are general/proper CRNs (Section \ref{sec:general}), feed-forward CRNs without void/autogenesis rules (Section \ref{sec:feedforward}), and feed-forward CRNs with void/autogenesis rules (Section \ref{sec:void}).
-We then conclude the paper with several important open problems in Section \ref{sec:conc}.